 A long weekend gives you a great excuse to take yourself on a road trip and if you’re flying into Dunedin you’ve picked a great place to start.
 It’s a city with a proud and fascinating history and the perfect complement to your final destination of Christchurch, known as the ‘Garden City’.
 Some people take flights from Dunedin to Christchurch but the drive is only about 4 ½ hours with plenty to see and do along the way.
-If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Dunedin or our hire cars in Christchurch – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Dunedin or our hire cars in Christchurch – we’re not one of New Zealand’s favourite rental car companies for no reason!

 But enough talk!
 Let’s get on with it and let the adventuring begin!

 - Recommended vehicle for this trip